ForestClaw/forestclaw/snippets/tst_fpe/README.txt

 2 : OVERFLOW, e.g. 2^1024, exp(1000)

+3 : UNDERFLOW, e.g. denormalized numbers such as 2^(-1074), exp(-710)

-3 : DIVBYZERO, e.g. 1/0
+4 : DIVBYZERO, e.g. 1/0

-4 : Quiet NAN : This is useful for detecting use of uninitialized data
+5 : Quiet NAN : This is useful for detecting use of uninitialized data

-5 : Signaling NAN : This NAN will get trapped.
+6 : Signaling NAN : This NAN will get trapped.

 Ideas for code taken from